|

 - Expenses aided under Education Law 3602 6-c, including expenses for metal detectors, security devices and electronic partitions, are not eligible to be aided under the HNSBAR.

-- Click here to see the calculation of the HNSBAR for two sample high need districts.
+- View the calculation of the HNSBAR for

-- Click here to open an Excel file containing the HNSBAR calculation for several high need districts.
+HNSBAR calculation for several high need districts. (